 The Airmen's Stories - Adj.
 Y J Briere

-Yves Briere was born on 12th August 1919 in
+Yves Désiré Jean Georges Paul Briere was born on 12th August 1919 in

-Loroux Bottereau, Nantes.
-He obtained his civil pilots licence in 1936 and went on to join the l'Armee de l'Air as a pupil-pilot at Istres in June 1938.
+He enlisted as Yves Jean Briere and obtained his civil pilots licence in 1936, going on to join the l'Armee de l'Air as a pupil-pilot at Istres in June 1938.

 His training was accelerated by the outbreak of war and he passed through the flying schools at Chateauroux and Avord.
 In January 1940 he was posted to GC II/9 at Oran, operating MS406 aircraft, and he was still there when the Armistice was signed in June 1940.